ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FLiterature Review.md

 				  It is important to note that for nozzles with non-circular cross sections, the circumference term should be replaced with the equivalent perimeter.
 		- Reference Temperature Approach id:: 64b187ff-ebbe-48b2-a3d0-bab106f918e7
-		  collapsed:: true
 		  \[c_f=c_{f, i}\left(\frac{T_w / T_0+1}{2}+0.22 \frac{\gamma-1}{2} M^2\right)^{-0.6}\]
 			- The previous section discussed a method for predicting boundary layer properties assuming incompressible flow.
 However, when the flow becomes supersonic, this assumption is no longer valid.
 To account for this, the "Reference Temperature Approach" corrects the skin friction coefficient using an average temperature across the boundary layer.
-The correction can be calculated using the equation:
+			- Compressible skin friction coefficient: id:: 64ccab94-c4f8-424f-8c33-884a3c10f7bb
 			  \[c_f=c_{f, i}\left(\frac{T_w / T_0+1}{2}+0.22 \frac{\gamma-1}{2} M^2\right)^{-0.6}\]

-			  where \(T_w\) is the wall temperature and \(T_0\) is the stagnation temperature at the point where the skin friction coefficient is determined.
+				- where \(T_w\) is the wall temperature and \(T_0\) is the stagnation temperature at the point where the skin friction coefficient is determined.
 In this context, we only consider the exit stagnation temperature, as the characteristics of the flat plate boundary layer will be determined at the exit of the nozzle to quantify the loss in exit area.
-The exit total temperature (\(T_{0_e}\)) can be calculated using isentropic relations:
+			- Exit total temperature (\(T_{0_e}\))
+			  id:: 64ccabb3-a95f-4de4-89d4-d2e64270f595
 			  \[T_{0_e}=T_e \cdot\left(1+\frac{\gamma-1}{2} \cdot M_e^2\right)\]

-			  This equation can be used for any point along the nozzle, as long as the corresponding flow Mach number (\(M_e\)) is used.
+				- This equation can be used for any point along the nozzle, as long as the corresponding flow Mach number (\(M_e\)) is used.
 		- Aggregate Performance Loss
 		  id:: 64b187ff-2db4-4fe4-997f-f52657d8a1a0
 			- To calculate the aggregate performance loss, a step-by-step procedure is followed.
 First, independent loss factors not affected by boundary layer effects are determined:  The divergence thrust correction factor is calculated based on the divergent half angle.